docsforadobe/premiere-scripting-guide/2 - App object/application.rst

 **Description**

-The path containing Premiere Pro's active configuration files, not specific to a given user.
+Premiere Pro's active configuration files, not specific to a given user.

 **Type**